anthonylangsworth/EDMFAT/DEVELOPMENT.md

 This a scratch pad to record development-specific details, keeping them separate from user documentation.

-TODO:
+# Development Principles

+1. Ease of Use.
+For example, "Copy + Reset" instead of Reset button.
+Avoid non-game abbreviations in activity.
+2. Try to follow in-game values where possible.
+The journal file sometimes makes that unclear.
+3. Keep the code simple.
+For exampe, eschew plug-ins or dependencies unless necessary.

+# TODO

 1. Add to troubleshooting: Missing data if EDMC started while docked.
-2. Test selling bonds, bounties at a interstellar factor or carrier in game.
+2. Looking system if not found, e.g. handing in a wing mission.
-3. Missions
+3. Test passenger missions
-4. Passenger missions
-5. Killing clean ships
+4. Killing clean ships

-Does not do:
-1. Handle state-specific requirements.
-E.g. handing in combat bonds to factions in Election or War state will not affect influence.
-2. Handle things that are not in journal files, e.g. conflict zones.

 # References